The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 Consider the onboarding process as an opportunity for fun and interactions.
 Try the newest trend hitting HR nowadays.
 It’s called gamification.

 Two companies that use this strategy are Rackspace and Bazaarvoice.
-Rackspace inducts its new hires by way of games, skits, music, costumes, and a limbo bar.
-On the other hand, Bazaarvoice makes their new recruits spend their first week on the job scavenger hunting through which they learn industry jargon and the company’s culture.
+Rackspace inducts its new hires through games, skits, music, costumes, and a limbo bar.
+On the other hand, Bazaarvoice makes their recruits spend their first week on the job scavenger hunting, through which they learn industry jargon and the company’s culture.

-The strategy is applicable to online orientation, which you can use to replace dull and dry online quizzes and exams.
+The strategy applies to online orientation, which you can use to replace dull and dry online quizzes and exams.
 You can gamify modules on industry basics, corporate history, and culture.

-Gamification strategies have an overall positive impact as they can capture and retain a learner’s attention and entertain them in the process.
+Gamification strategies have an overall positive impact as they can capture retain and entertain a learner’s attention.
 Organizations with gamified onboarding processes experience a 36% improvement in turnover and a 48% boost in engagement.